-Domino’s Pizza Redo ‘Ferris Bueller’s Day Off’ Using A ‘Stranger Things’ Actor
+Domino’s Pizza Redoes ‘Ferris Bueller’s Day Off’ Using A ‘Stranger Things’ Actor

 You can view the longer Domino’s advert below.

-The only thing I want to know, is why didn’t they replace the role of Sloane Peterson (played by Mia Sara) with that of the actress who played along side Joe Keery in Stranger Things, Natalia Dyer.
-After all, she bears an uncanny resemblance to Mia Sara and would complete the Stranger Things/Ferris Bueller’s Day Off/Domino’s Pizza mash up perfectly.
+One of the things some viewers want to know is, why didn’t they replace the role of Sloane Peterson (played by Mia Sara) with that of the actress who played alongside Joe Keery in Stranger Things, Natalia Dyer.
+After all, she bears an uncanny resemblance to Mia Sara and would complete the Stranger Things/Ferris Bueller’s Day Off/Domino’s Pizza mashup perfectly.

 According to the press release, the adverts of Domino’s have been approved by Paramount Pictures.